Last updated on May 6th, 2022 at 05:19 am

 It’s one of the best mountain bike helmets because it’s a nice pick if you’re into half-shells with low-profile designs.
 The Engage features Smith’s VaporFit fit system that provides a 270-degree fit adjustment via its dial.
 This provides a comfortable and personalized fit.

-It also has the new tech standard for helmets, MIPS.
+It also has the new tech standard for helmets, MIPS liner.
 This slides 10 mm to 15 mm in all directions to reduce rotational motion and protect the brain during impact.
+This feature isn’t available in most helmets that are below its price range.

 The coverage extends to the back of the head, but it is still breathable because it has an AirEvac ventilation system that has 21 vents.
-The visor can also be adjusted into 3 positions.
+The visor can also be adjusted into 3 positions, similar to other helmets created by the top bicycle helmets brands.

 And it only weighs just 12 ounces.